Peronism: Fall of Perón

-A military and civilian coup, the Revolución Libertadora, led by General Eduardo Lonardi, overthrew the Perón regime in 1955.
+A military and civilian coup, the Revolución Libertadora, led by General Eduardo Lonardi, overthrew the Perón government in 1955.
 During the coup, Lonardi drew analogies between Perón and Juan Manuel de Rosas.
 Lonardi used the quote "neither victors nor vanquished" (ni vencedores ni vencidos), which was used by Justo José de Urquiza after deposing Rosas in the battle of Caseros.
 The official perspective was that Perón was "the second tyranny", the first one being Rosas; and that both ones should be equally rejected and conversely both governments that ousted them should be praised.
 For this end, they draw the line of historical continuity "May – Caseros – Libertadora", matching the coup with the May Revolution and the defeat of Rosas.
 This approach backfired.
 Perón was highly popular and the military coup unpopular, so Peronists embraced the comparison established between Rosas and Perón, but viewing him with a positive light instead.
 Nationalist historians draw then their own line of historical continuity "San Martín – Rosas – Perón".

 The absence of Perón, who lived for 16 years in exile in Francoist Spain, is an important key to understanding Peronism.
 After he went into exile, he could be invoked by a variety of Argentine sectors opposed to the current state of affairs.
 In particular, the personality cult of Eva Perón was conserved by supporters while despised by the "national bourgeoisie".
 In the 1960s, John William Cooke's writings became an important source of left-wing revolutionary Peronism.
 Left-wing Peronism was represented by many organizations, from the Montoneros and the Fuerzas Armadas Peronistas to the Peronist Youth, the Frente Revolucionario Peronista and the Revolutionary Peronist Youth, passing by Peronismo en Lucha or Peronismo de Base.

 On the other hand, older Peronists formed the base of the orthodox bureaucracy, represented by the Unión Obrera Metalúrgica (Augusto Vandor, famous for his 1965 slogan "For a Peronism without Perón" and declaring as well that "to save Perón, one has to be against Perón", or José Ignacio Rucci).
 Another current was formed by the "62 Organizaciones 'De pie junto a Perón'", led by José Alonso and opposed to the right-wing Peronist unionist movement.
 In the early 1970s, left-wing Peronism rejected liberal democracy and political pluralism as the mask of bourgeois domination.
 The anti-communist right-wing Peronism also rejected it in the name of corporatism, claiming to return to a "Christian and humanist, popular, national socialism".